Toyotarō

 Toyotarō is a masculine Japanese given name.

-Possible writings
+Written forms

 Toyotarō can be written using different combinations of kanji characters.
 Here are some examples:

 The characters used for "taro" (太郎) literally means "thick (big) son" and usually used as a suffix to a masculine name, especially for the first son.
 The "toyo" part of the name can use a variety of characters, each of which will change the meaning of the name.